guligo/searchpoint/README.md

 ## About

 Searchpoint is web-app for providing price comparison service to its end-users.
-If you know what for instance [PriceRunner](www.pricerunner.com) is then you most definitely know what term "price comparison service" mean.
+If you know what for instance [PriceRunner](www.pricerunner.com) is then you most definitely know what does term "price comparison service" mean.
 At the moment when project got started market was full of similar services, nevertheless this project was an attempt to introduce better one.

 ## Key technologies